What is the CTRF?

 - providing opportunities for keeping informed on transportation research development and opportunities

-- providing an environment for professional networking encouraging student interest in transportation research
+- providing an environment for professional networking and encouraging student interest in transportation research

 The History of the Canadian Transport Research Forum